Kiehnell & Elliot

 Community Planning and Development

 This is a 3-story, 6-bay domestic building in the Art Deco style built in 1941.
+The building is u in plan.
 The structural system is concrete block stucco.
 The foundation is concrete pile.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum casements.
 There is a single-story, corner wrap-around open porch characterized by an integrated (under the main) roof with fluted stuccoed posts on square stuccoed piers.
 Porch runs the entire length of the east facade and wraps slightly around the southeast corner; Railing is stuccoed with a design consisting of porthole window circles and vertical posts; Tri-colored terrazzo floor pattern.
 Primary entryway is a simple aluminum door ornamented only by a fluted column on either side that extends from the floor to the height of the porch.

 * Date source: City of Miami Beach Building Department records